-The course is designed to help doctoral students develop both an appreciation for the intellectual growth of marketing as an academic discipline and a set of skills related to the practice of marketing management.
-Students will analyze the role of marketing in a modern organization and, through the use of case, lecture, and market modeling assignments, will develop skills in planning and executing marketing programs.
-Students will examine the intellectual underpinnings of marketing as a discipline by comparing and contrasting the development of marketing theories from both an historical as well as philosophical basis.
+The course is designed to help MBA students to develop both an appreciation for the intellectual growth of marketing as an academic discipline and a set of skills related to the practice of marketing management.
+Students will be exposed to the role of marketing in a modern organization and, through the use of cases, lectures, and market modeling assignments, will develop skills in planning and executing marketing programs.
+Students will examine marketing as a discipline by examining the development of marketing theories from both a historical as well as philosophical basis.
 In doing so, they will also be exposed to the basic issues involved with doing scientific research in the social sciences.
-Additional topics include: e-Commerce, social networking, technology, and new trends to be examined.
-(Prerequisite: All core and research courses)